Huddersfield Town 1-2 Manchester City

 This was the first time City have come from behind at half-time to win a Premier League away match since April 1995.

-Huddersfield forward Rajiv van la Parra was sent off seconds after the final whistle following a clash with Leroy Sane.
+Tempers frayed at the final whistle, with Huddersfield forward Rajiv van la Parra sent off following a clash with Leroy Sane.

 Victory meant City re-established an eight-point lead over second-placed Manchester United.
+Since being held 1-1 by Everton on 21 August they have won 18 consecutive games in all competitions.

+"We are going to lose," said Guardiola.
+"That is going to happen - definitely.
+Today was so close - it's going to happen.

+"The 18 games in a row is amazing, and we have 11 in the Premier League in a row so that's good.
+We have a good moment and with the spirit we can go further."

 Defeat - Huddersfield's second at home in their first Premier League campaign - leaves the Terriers 11th in the table.